Customize and Adapt Notion Templates: A Step-by-Step Guide for Editing and Branding

 To begin customizing a Notion template, you first need to duplicate it.
 Here’s how:

-- Duplicate the template: Once you find the desired template, click the "Duplicate" button in the top-right corner.
-Notion creates a copy of the template and opens it in your workspace.
+- Duplicate the template: Once you find your desired template, click the "Duplicate" button in the top-right corner.
+Notion will create a copy of the template and open it in your workspace.

 - Start editing: With your duplicated template now in your workspace, you can make any changes to meet your specific needs, preferences, and branding.